zenbase-ai/context42/README.md

 Let a little AI magic loose in your repo: context42 explores your codebase, chats with Google Gemini, and conjures up custom style guides for every language it finds.

+## How it works

+1. Recursively discovers code files in your project, respects your .gitignore
+2. Groups files by language extension
+3. Runs Gemini CLI concurrently to analyze code patterns
+4. Recursively generates style guides (`py.md`, `ts.md`, `go.md`, etc.) based on your actual code
+5. Writes style guides to your project

 ## Quick Start

 ```bash